Guide

 Once your budget is set, you need to keep an eye on it throughout the project.
 Track your costs and expenditures with job costing software, so you don't have to tot the numbers up yourself.

-This software also allows you to generate quotes on the go, based on past figures, so you can always charge your worth.
+Xero's software also allows you to generate quotes on the go, based on past figures, so you can always charge your worth.

 For even more functionality, try the Workguru app.
 You can manage everything from inventory and project roadmaps to quoting, invoicing and forecasting.
 Customiseable project templates mean you can send professional-looking quotes and invoices without spending hours on them.